One Wednesday morning

 They’re named after sheep.

 Bruce with a keeper Sheepshead – notice the sharp spines – He was a little reluctant to hold it!
-We punctured our boat twice with their spines.

 26 Miles of bike/walking trails in the Orange Beach State Park, some like this and some paved.